-Here are some facts worth knowing about temperature and weather, clothing, laws and regulations and equipment you need for camping.
+Here are some facts worth knowing about temperature and weather, clothing, laws and regulations and equipment you need for camping in North Norway.

-If you decide going camping during winter, Tromsø Outdoor has warm clothing for rent.
+If you decide to go camping during the winter, Tromsø Outdoor also has warm clothing for rent.

-In Norway we have laws that say you are not allowed to camp within 150 m of inhabited houses and cottages, without the landowner's permission.
-It is also not allowed to stay longer than two days in the same place, without the landowner's permission.
-You may stay as long as you want and wherever you want in mountainous and outlying areas, without additional consent from anyone.
+In Norway, we have laws that say you are not allowed to camp within 150m of inhabited houses and cottages without the landowner's permission.
+You can not stay longer than two days in the same place without the landowner's permission.
+You may stay as long as you want and wherever you want in mountainous and outlying areas without additional consent.

-From April 15th to September 15th it is not allowed to light fires in the forest because of the danger of forest fires.
-It is also to preserve nature through the peak season of camping.
+From April 15th to September 15th it is prohibited to light open fires in the forest areas because of the danger of forest fires.
+This also helps to preserve the environment during the peak season of camping.